Flux3tor/FluxPad/README.md

 - Top plate
 - Heatset insert mounts

-Exported as a three STEP files in the `CAD/` folder.
+Exported as three STEP files in the `CAD/` folder.

 ---